-Students should arrive between 8:00-8:10 in the morning.
-We will start chapel at 8:10 and parents and younger children are welcome to join us for chapel on Thursdays.
+Students should arrive between 7:45-8:05 in the morning.
+We will start chapel at 8:10.
 At 8:30 instruction will begin, and each student will go to their assigned class until 12:30.
 At the Grammar stage, students will study Bible, World History (starting with the Ancients), various sciences at each age level, Math, Latin, Phonetics/Spelling/Vocabulary, Grammar/Writing/and Handwriting, Literature, and Recitation.
 The class day flexes according to the teacher’s agenda and often times the classes blend into one another.
 For instance, a student may be studying Egyptian Pharaohs in History alongside their Bible reading from Exodus with a Recitation of the Ten Commandments and a writing assignment that connects all of the above.
 The goal of classical, Christian education is to make learning connective and integrative.

 Why will my child be registered as a homeschooler with the state of Arkansas?

 Do I have to homeschool my children also?